BushLife - Backpack Gear Load Out

 A military surplus plastic canteen is fantastic for carrying clean water.
 It nests into an open-top stainless container for storage.
 Use the stainless container to collect water, which then gets placed into the fire for sterilization.
 It doubles as a pot for cooking food, and you can find these easily in surplus stores on the cheap.

-The Pathfinder nesting bottle/cup set is ideal as it’s stainless steel, thus allowing for more water volume when boiling.
+The Pathfinder nesting bottle/cup set is stainless steel, thus allowing for more water volume when boiling.
 This set is a little more sophisticated, backpack-friendly, and somewhat expensive, but it is well worth it.

 Following the pattern, a metal pot of some form is a MUST, and it has to be of single-wall construction.
 Ie. Not insulated and not a thermos.
 Insulated or double-wall containers will not allow you to boil water.